Tiny-HQ/MatlabRobotAlg/README.md

 - **Statics**🧲: Includes Jacobian matrix and acceleration Jacobian matrix for SCARA and six-axis industrial robots.
 - **Func_base**✨: Includes basic robot-related functions, such as matrix operations, Euler angles, quaternions, circular formulas, exponential sums, and more.
 - **Other**🐢: Includes some general tests, algorithm attempts, etc.
+- 🐢When using it, add the path including subfolders.

 ---